jayalcock/Garmin-Connect-Data-Downloader/docs/OPENAI_INTEGRATION.md

 - **Connection Problems**: Check your internet connection
 - **Rate Limiting**: OpenAI has rate limits; if you hit them, wait and try again later
 - **Missing Data**: Some workouts may not have enough data for meaningful analysis
+- **Model Not Found**: If you encounter a "model not found" error, the system will automatically try to use an alternative model
+- **API Errors**: Check the logs in the terminal for detailed error information

+If you encounter persistent issues:

+1. Run with `--configure` to update your API key
+2. Check that your OpenAI account has access to the models being requested
+3. Verify that your billing information is up to date on your OpenAI account

 ## Privacy Note